indieweb/wordpress-micropub/readme.txt

 into markdown and saved to readme.md.

 == Changelog ==

+= 2.2.2 (2020-08-23 ) =
+* Fixed and updated testing environment
+* Fixed failing tests as a result of update to testing environment
+* Change return response code based on spec update from 401 to 403

 = 2.2.1 (2020-07-31 ) =
 * Change category query parameter from search to filter per decision at Micropub Popup Session